sugarverse/sugarverse.github.io/6_economy.md

 ## Staking

-Defi stake rewards are introduced at the beginning of the project, until the first planet is ready for its landowners and builders.
-CNDY tokens can be staked to generate returns and to make the metaverse progression faster for players.
+Defi stake rewards are introduced at the beginning of the project.
+CNDY tokens can be staked to generate returns and to make the game progression faster for players.

 ---